maximilianh/multiSub/README.md

 ## Automated GISAID uploads

-NOTE: I was unable to test this, because GISAID does not give me an upload token.
+NOTE: I was unable to test this, because GISAID will not send me an upload token.
 It should work though.
 Please contact me if you were able to test it or would share a token for testing.

 Email CLIsupport@gisaid.org and request an upload token.